-- Preview Email Newsletter

 WASHINGTON, March 4 -- Younger voters, particularly Latinos, are becoming the primary architects of the U.S. political landscape according to Voto Latino cofounder and CEO Maria Teresa Kumar.
 Speaking at the Sine Institute of Policy and Politics one day after the State of the Union, Kumar joined Representative Joaquin Castro to discuss how Gen Z will redefine national elections.

-According to Pew Research Center data, Hispanics comprise one in four members of Gen Z. Kumar noted that her organiza more PR
+According to Pew Research Center data, Hispanics comprise one in four members of Gen Z. Kumar noted that her organization has registered two million voters in battlegr more PR

 Weill Cornell Medicine Selected for Prostate Cancer Foundation Challenge Award (10)